 On June 19, 2019, the Company sold, under the terms of a securities purchase agreement (the "Purchase Agreement"), 1,250 Series F Preferred units for an aggregate purchase price of \$2,500,000, or \$2,000 per unit.
 Each unit consisted of one (1) share of 0% Series F Preferred Stock and 878 Class X Warrants on a registered basis and 1,755 Class A Warrants on an unregistered basis.
 The Company sold a total of 1,250 shares of Series F Preferred Stock, 2,193,750 Class A Warrants and 1,097,500 Class X Warrants under the Purchase Agreement.
 Each share of Series F Preferred Stock, at the option of the holder at any time, may be converted into the number of shares of common stock of the Company determined by dividing the \$2,000 (the stated value per share of the Series F Preferred Stock) by a conversion price of \$1.14 per share (approximately 2,193,750 shares of common stock), subject to adjustment.
 Each Class X Warrant is exercisable to acquire one share of the Company's common stock and one Class Y Warrant at an exercise price of \$1.14 per share, commencing six (6) months from the date of issuance.
-Each Class Y Warrant is exercisable to acquire one share of the Company's common stock at an exercise price of \$1.14 per share, commencing six (6) months from the date of issuance (the "Initial Exercise Date") and will expire on a date that is the five (5) year anniversary of the Initial Exercise price of \$1.14 per share, common stock and will expire on a date that is the five (5) year anniversary of the date of issuance.
-In aggregate, if all of the shares of common stock are issued on conversion of the Series F Preferred Stock and exercise of the Class A and Class Y warrants, the Company would issue a total of 6,582,500 shares of common stock.
-The warrant holders may elect to exercise the warrants via cashless exercise if there is no effective registration statement registering the sarts for common stock.
-The warrant holders may elect to exercise the warrants via cashless exercise if there is no effective registration state
+Each Class Y Warrant is exercisable to acquire one share of the Company's common stock at an exercise price of \$1.14 per share, commencing six (6) months from the date of issuance (the "Initial Exercise Date") and will expire on a date that is the five (5) year anniversary of the Initial Exercise Date.
+Each Class A Warrant is exercisable to acquire one share of the Company's common stock at an exercise price of \$1.14 per share, if all of the shares of common stock are issued on conversion of the Series F Preferred Stock and exercise of the Company's common stock at an exercise price of \$1.14 per share, if all of the shares of common stock are issued on conversion of the Series A Warrant is exercisable to acquire one share of the Company's common stock at an exercise price of \$1.14 per share, if all of the shares of common stock are issued on conversion of the Series F Preferred Stock and exercise of the Class A, Class X and